aaronkollasch/vim-be-better/README.md

 - **Progressive difficulty system** (noob → easy → medium → hard → nightmare → tpope)
 - **Comprehensive vim motion coverage** from basic navigation to advanced text objects

+## Do you want any game to be added to this plugin?
+I'm actively working on this plugin in my free time.
+If you have any suggestions about new game(s) to be added, feel free to open a new Issue.

 ## Installation

 ### Requirements